-6 essential legal forms for your personal training business
+6 essential personal training forms for your fitness business

-Personal trainer legal forms are often overlooked, but it’s important for any reputable fitness business to have them in place.
+Personal training forms are often overlooked, but it’s important for any reputable fitness business to have them in place.
+Having the right forms to hand can help you gain insight into your client’s current fitness level and health history, which can help reduce their risk of injury.

 Most gym injuries result from overexertion or poor form.
-However, other accidents are common and can result from:
+However, other accidents are common and can result from things like:

 • faulty equipment